confluentinc/ksql/design-proposals/klip-33-key-format.md

  * Support for single key columns _wrapped_ in an envelope of some kind: this will come later.
  * Support for complex key column data types, i.e. array, struct and map
  * Support for `PROTOBUF` keys, as this requires support for wrapped keys: this will come later.
+ * Enhancing DataGen to support non-KAFKA keys.
+ * Key schema evolution.
+(See [key schema evolution](#key-schema-evolution)) in the compatibility section.

 ## Value/Return